 Projektbeschreibung

-Fresq is an AI-powered, personalized audio guide that adapts to each visitor’s knowledge level, interests, and language.
-Unlike traditional audio guides, Fresq interacts in real time, answering visitor questions and curating dynamic storytelling.
+Fresq changes this.
+It is an AI-powered, personalized museum guide that adapts to each visitor’s knowledge level, interests, and language.
+Unlike traditional audio guides, Fresq interacts in real time, answering visitor questions and curating stories dynamically.

 Stand/Resultate